SiliconLabs/peripheral_examples/series0/pcnt/pcnt_extclk_single_underflow/readme_g.txt

-PCNT_EXTCLK_SINGLE_UNDERFLOW

-For Gecko (EFM32Gxxx):
+pcnt_extclk_single_underflow

 This project demonstrates the external clock single input mode of the pulse counter using interrupts.
 BTN0 clock is used as the pulse counter clock in this example.
 The program requests an interrupt whenever the pulse counter goes below zero.
 In this example, each press of Push Button PB0 will decrease the counter value by 1.
 The initial value of the counter and the reload value from the top register is set by the user.

 Note for Gecko Gxxx devices, the PRS cannot be used with the PCNT